mgavinr/seedspreaderscratch/README.md

 # seedspreaderscratch
 App to manage seed trays

-# This is a scratch area
+# This is a scratch project
 It is not useful